 What this tells us is that provincially, Canadians are rather uniform when it comes to the firmness levels they prefer for their mattresses.
 It’s clear that the major differences tend to come when we break things down by age, or gender.

-Douglasbed.ca is a Canadian online memory foam mattress brand.
-With free shipping, a 120-day sleep trial, and a 15-year warranty, Douglas mattresses are designed to deliver a dramatically better sleep experience.
-Douglas is 100% made in Canada with premium, durable, and eco-friendly materials.
+Douglas.ca is a Canadian online memory foam mattress brand.
+With free shipping, a 365-night sleep trial, and a 15-year warranty, Douglas mattresses are designed to deliver a dramatically better sleep experience.
+Douglas is 100% made in Canada with premium, durable, and eco-conscious materials.